Subcellular Components (College Board AP® Biology): Study Guide

 The Golgi complex

-• The Golgi complex is a membrane-bound structure that consists of a series of flattened membrane sacs (called cisternae)
+• The Golgi complex is a membrane-bound structure that consists of a series of flattened membrane sacs called cisternae

-The structure of the Golgi complex
+• Functions of the Golgi include:

 Mitochondria